Operadic twisting as an adjunction: Introduction

 \subsection{A Koszul predual adjunction}

-The situation is better in the Koszul context.
 In \cref{Koszul preduals}, we define categories $\coCurv$ and $\coTwist$, whose objects are cooperads under~$\uCom^{*}$, the linear dual of the operad $\uCom$ encoding unital commutative algebras, with extra structure, and we show that the cobar construction induces functors $\coCurv \to \Curv$ and $\coTwist \to \Twist$.
 We prove that the forgetful functor $\coCurv \to \coCom$ admits a right adjoint and give an explicit description for the unit of this adjunction.
 This allows us to give an explicit formula for the units of the adjunctions $\Curv \leftrightarrow \cMult$ (\cref{explicit formula unit intro}) and $\Twist \leftrightarrow \Mult$ (\cref{explicit formula unit Twist intro}) on objects which come from the cobar construction.

 We also explain how the extendable operads of Dotsenko, Shadrin, and Vallette \cite[Sec.~4.5]{DotsenkoShadrinVallette23} fit in our framework.
 More precisely, we show that any unital extension $\rmP \hookrightarrow u_\chi \rmP$ of a quadratic operad $\rmP$ defines a lift of $(u_\chi \rmP)^*$ to $\coCurv$ and $\coTwist$ (\cref{dual of Ext is in coCurv intro}).
-When $\rmP$ is moreover Koszul, we explain that any unital extension $\rmP^! \hookrightarrow u_\chi \rmP^!$ of its Koszul dual induces \begin{enumerate} \item an explicit $\cTw$-coalgebra structure on $\cPinf^\chi \eqdef \Omega(u_\chi \rmP^!)^*$ (\cref{DSV formula intro}) related to the gauge group action on the Lie algebra $\hom_\Sym((u_\chi \rmP^!)^*, \End_A)$, and \item an explicit $\Tw$-coalgebra structure on $\Pinf \eqdef \Omega \overline{(\rmP^!)^*}$ (\cref{extendable operads are Tw-coalgebras intro}). \end{enumerate} In particular, using the terminology of \cite{DotsenkoShadrinVallette23}, our results imply that $\Pinf$ admits a $\Tw$-coalgebra structure if the category of $\Pinf$-algebras is twistable.
+When~$\rmP$ is moreover Koszul, we explain that any unital extension $\rmP^! \hookrightarrow u_\chi \rmP^!$ of its Koszul dual induces \begin{enumerate} \item an explicit $\cTw$-coalgebra structure on $\cPinf^\chi \eqdef \Omega(u_\chi \rmP^!)^*$ (\cref{DSV formula intro}) related to the gauge group action on the Lie algebra $\hom_\Sym((u_\chi \rmP^!)^*, \End_A)$, and \item an explicit $\Tw$-coalgebra structure on $\Pinf \eqdef \Omega \overline{(\rmP^!)^*}$ (\cref{extendable operads are Tw-coalgebras intro}). \end{enumerate} In particular, using the terminology of \cite{DotsenkoShadrinVallette23}, our results imply that $\Pinf$ admits a $\Tw$-coalgebra structure if the category of $\Pinf$-algebras is twistable.

+In fact, we show in \cref{sec:group-action}, using the Yoneda lemma, that given an operad $\rmQ \in \cMult$ and a complete filtered vector space~$A$, a $\cTw$-coalgebra structure on $\rmQ$ is equivalent to an action of $\calF_1 A$ on $\hom_{\Op}(\rmQ,\End_A)$.
+In the case where $\rmQ=\cPinf^\chi$, we moreover show in \cref{rem:DSV-formula} that this action coincides with the Dotsenko--Shadrin--Vallette gauge group action~\cite[Section~4.5]{DotsenkoShadrinVallette23}.